kennethdean2010/tutorials/HOW-TO-automated-software-deployment/README.md

 ##Smart Computer Group

 We leverage Smart Computer Groups to handle the logic of determining when software should be deployed, updated or removed from a particular workstation.
-Each of our policies are scoped to a particular Smart Computer Group.
+Each of our policies will be scoped to a particular Smart Computer Group.

 ###deploy_Firefox